 I found it difficult to muster up any enthusiasm for sober activities.
 Whenever I tried to have alcohol-free days, my evenings felt so painfully long and boring that I would usually cave.

-Luckily, I made a conscious effort to curb my drinking habits after developing social anxiety – but of course, I needed activities to replace my one-and-only hobby with.
+Luckily, I made a conscious effort to curb my excessive drinking habits after they started seriously aggravating my BPD and social anxiety – but of course, I needed activities to replace my one-and-only hobby with.
 The best way for me to curb my alcohol cravings is for me to remain as busy as possible.
 Cue this list of things to do instead of drinking!

 20 Things To Do Instead Of Drinking Alcohol